 2010 Asia JusticeMakers Fellow, Georgia

-As a lawyer, human rights activist and NGO pioneer, Nana Chapidze has dedicated her life to implementing democratic changes and human rights standards in Georgia.
+As a lawyer, human rights activist and NGO pioneer, Nana Chapidze is dedicated to implementing democratic changes and human rights standards in Georgia.
 She has worked in a number of national non-governmental organizations, engaging in initiatives focusing on the development of civil society and establishing democratic values, with an emphasis on ensuring the protection of human rights mechanisms in Georgia.

 In 2003, she began assisting the NGO “Article 42 of the Constitution” with its legal clinic and legal aid programs.
 In this role she discovered her passion for legal rights, serving as a legal consultant to socially vulnerable citizens.
 She witnessed firsthand the plight of those without adequate knowledge of their legal rights, and their paralysis within the criminal justice system.